JuliaPlots/PlotDocs.jl/docs/contributing.md

 git push -u forked user123-myfeature
 ```

 The first three lines are meant to ensure you start from the main repo's master branch.
-The `--ff-only` flag ensures you will only "catch up" to newer commits, and avoids creating a new merge commit when you didn't mean to.
+The `--ff-only` flag ensures you will only "fast forward" to newer commits, and avoids creating a new merge commit when you didn't mean to.
 The `git checkout` line both creates a new branch (the `-b`) pointing to the current commit and makes that branch current.
 The `git push` line adds this branch to your Github fork, and sets up the local branch to "track" (`-u`) the remote branch for subsequent `git push` and `git pull` calls.

 #### or...
 Reuse an old branch